 Seven new retail spots include the state’s famed Tillamook creamery, independent record label and craft boutique Tender Loving Empire, and a bar dedicated to women in aviation from the Lightning Bar Collective.

 My favorite boutique clothing store, CC McKenzie, is in PDX.
 I frequently shop there on my way to or from someplace then have them ship my purchase home, unless I change into it or cram it into my carry-on to bring with me.

 PDX also has ample shops and eateries on the public side of security, including a nice sit-down restaurant, Beaches.
 This is a worthy place for you and those picking you up from the airport to hook up for dinner if your plane arrives at the dinner hour.
 (Because the traffic in the Portland area is horrible: Do.
 Not.
 Drive.
 Away.
 From.
 PDX.
 Until.
 After.
 Rush.
 Hour.)

-This construction was originally scheduled to be completed in 2021, but now is scheduled for June 2020.
+This construction was originally scheduled to be completed in 2021, was re-scheduled for June 2020, and now, with the pandemic, I’m not sure what the plans are!
 Here’s more about the planned changes, from this post on the Engineering News Record website:

 The Concourse E project, designed by Hennebery Eddy and Fentress, creates six new gates for Southwest Airlines along with space for seven new shops and restaurants.

 [Currently] at PDX, Concourses C and D are the only full-sized concourses available, although the expansion to Concourse E will bring it on par with the other two main concourses.
 Plans include a daylight-filled aesthetic that include a sky-wall of upper windows and a wall of windows on the east end to offer views toward Mount Hood.